FrejaAmalie/2022_January/README.md

 See: https://en.wikipedia.org/wiki/Reduced_chi-squared_statistic

 ############################################

 Stellar Population Synthesis (SPS) templates

 ############################################

 I have Used the Emiles SPS library for my fitting:
 The [E-MILES](http://miles.iac.es/) SPS model templates by [Vazdekis et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016MNRAS.463.3409V) with Padova isochrones and Salpeter IMF.

 http://research.iac.es/proyecto/miles/pages/webtools/tune-ssp-models.php

+As mentioned, four libraries are distributed with PPXF (or available here: [[micappe/ppxf_data](https://github.com/micappe/ppxf_data)]).
+However, it's also possible to use other libraries, provided they are packaged correctly as NPZ files